j-baker/j-baker.github.io/_posts/2016-07-10-some-quick-git-tips.md

 title: Some quick Git tips
 ---

-If you want to save yourselves some time when using Git, try making a few changes to your `.gitconfig`.
+If you want to save yourself some time when using Git, try making a few changes to your `.gitconfig`.

 My current non-default recommendations are: